Garr3sss/Garr3sss/README.md

 - 👋 Hi, I’m @Garr3sss
-- 👀 I’m interested in ethical hacking/cyber security
+- 👀 I’m interested in ethical hacking/cybersecurity
-- 🌱 I’m currently learning Linux tools & commands
+- 🌱 I’m currently learning to use Linux-tools & -commands
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me

 <!---
 Garr3sss/Garr3sss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.